diku-dk/futhark-website/docs.rst

 .. class:: papermetadata
 Submitted to `ARRAY '16`_ (response pending)

-A detailed presentation of one of Futharks internal language constructs - ``redomap`` - which is used to represent various forms of ``map``-``reduce``-fusion.
+A detailed presentation of one of Futhark's internal language constructs - ``redomap`` - which is used to represent various forms of ``map``-``reduce``-fusion.
 We present some microbenchmarks implemented in both Thrust and Futhark and discuss their relative